 The focus of this chapter, a fair infinite lottery machine, selects among a countable infinity of outcomes, 1, 2, 3, ... without favor.
 It allows us to pose a series of inductive problems.
 In this arrangement, how much support inductively is given to the outcome of some particular number, say 378?
 Or to some finite set of numbers, say all those between 37 to 256?
-Or to some infinite set of numbers or the prime numbers?
+Or to some infinite set of numbers, such as the even numbers or the prime numbers?
 The answers to these questions will be supplied by the inductive logic applicable to this domain.